 - fine sea salt and black pepper

 - Saute: Finely chop the onions.
 Heat the oil in a soup pot and cook the onions on medium-low heat, stirring often, until translucent.
 Add the finely chopped garlic and ginger and continue cooking for 3 minutes.
-Sprinkle the curry powder on top, stir well for 1 minute.1-2 onions + 1 tablespoon coconut oil + 2 large garlic cloves + 1 thumb-sized piece of ginger + 2 teaspoons green curry powder
+Sprinkle the curry powder on top, and mix well for 1 minute.1-2 onions + 1 tablespoon coconut oil + 2 large garlic cloves + 1 thumb-sized piece of ginger + 2 teaspoons green curry powder

-- Simmer: Add the chopped roasted pumpkin pieces (remove peel if using anything else but Hokkaido pumpkin), coconut milk, and vegetable broth.
+- Simmer soup: Add the chopped roasted pumpkin pieces (remove peel if using anything else but Hokkaido pumpkin), coconut milk, and vegetable broth.
 Cover and simmer gently for about 10 minutes.1 can coconut milk + 3 ½ cups vegetable broth

-- Roast pumpkin seeds: In the meantime, roast the pumpkin seeds in a dry pan.
+- Toast the pumpkin seeds or pepitas in a dry pan.
 Stand by and shake the pan often.
 Once they are golden and fragrant, transfer them to a large plate to cool.⅓ cup pepitas / 40 g

-- You can use Hokkaido pumpkin (no need to peel), butternut squash, Kabocha squash, sugar pie pumpkin, or any other very flavorful pumpkin or squash.
+- Pumpkin: You can use Hokkaido pumpkin (no need to peel), butternut squash, Kabocha squash, sugar pie pumpkin, or any other flavorful pumpkin or squash.

 - Curry: You can use your favorite curry powder and adjust the quantity to taste; some sorts and brands are spicier than others.